 The Langdon visitor centre now stands at the start of Third

-plotland property.
-Built in the 1930s and saved from demolition by Basildon Development Corporation, it is now a museum,
+plotland property on the Dunton Hills Estate.
+Built in the 1930s by the Mills family and saved from demolition by Basildon Development Corporation, it is

-having been officially opened by the corporation's own chairman Dame Elizabeth Coker in May 1984.
+now a museum, having been officially opened by the Corporation's own Chairman, Dame Elizabeth Coker in May 1984.
+On

 Unless otherwise specified, all photographs appearing on the Basildon History website, are the

 sole property of Basildon History Online and are protected by copyrights and laws.
 You may not